 In an average home with older plumbing fixtures, nearly one-third of the water used indoors is flushed down toilets.
-In order to keep less water from going down the drain, the Medford Water Commission offers rebates to help property owners replace their old relics with new low-flush models.
+In order to keep more water from going down the drain, Medford Water Commission offers rebates to help property owners replace their old relics with new low-flush models.

 Older model toilets can use 3 to 7 gallons per flush.
 That's a lot of wasted water!
 One of the simplest ways to save water around the house is to replace your toilet.
 With the rebate, your cost of a new toilet can be greatly reduced.

 Once installed, the new toilet will then provide years of savings on water charges.
 Just how much depends on the size of your current toilet and the number of people using it.
 With WaterSense

 certified toilets, you’ll flush about 70 percent less water